-The research was published in the journal Motivation and Emotion.
+The study was published in the journal Alzheimer's & Dementia.